Deefaze/startless/README.md

   { ... }
 </head>
 ```
-NB : On standard production, startless is not needed, you can deploy only `css/styles.css` file in your assets or configure the `out` file parameter in `styles.less` for targeting the `assets/css` folder, example :
+NB : On standard production, startless is not needed, you can deploy only `css/styles.css` file in your assets or configure the `out` file parameter in `main.less` for targeting the `assets/css` folder, example :
 ```less
 // out: ../../../../../assets/css/styles.css, compress: true, sourcemap: false
 ```